calebhaye/git-utils/git_template.orig/README.md

 ### Post-Checkout

-This git template will automatically run `init-git-utils`, `git-set-current-feature`, and `git-show-current-feature` upon checkout (branch change)
+This hook contained within the git template will automatically set the value of the `$CF` environment variable to equal the name of the current branch.